TULiberalArts/marcomm/pages/home.md

 feature-title:
 feature-image:
 feature-body: >-
-  We’re not confined to the classroom.
-We venture into the laboratory and get our hands dirty in the field.
-Whether we’re in the psychology labs of Weiss Hall or analyzing urban sustainability in Center City, our research is driving science forward and changing the world for the better.
 ---
-## Our Research is Driving Science Forward and Changing the World for the Better
+## Our Research is Driving Science Forward and Changing the World
-  and get our hands dirty in the field.
 ![Research hero]({{site.baseurl}}/media/resizedresearch-banner.jpg){:.responsive-img .img-right}
 Research in the College of Liberal Arts spans the humanities, arts, social sciences and STEM fields.
 In _geography_, a new spatial analytics lab provides tools that allow researchers to inform policy in key areas such as health¬care by mapping disease and highlighting geographic health disparities.
 Other faculty investigate the social, economic and political impact of the diffusion of new information tech¬nologies in the U.S. and across the world.
 They probe the depths of higher education funding and marry computer science and literature through the _digital humanities_.
 Our _philosophy_ faculty does cutting-edge research in the area of biomedical ethics, changing the way we understand the relationship between medicine and our values.
 Our _religion_ professors write award-winning books that bring new understandings of racial dynamics in American religious history.